bitcoin-resources/bitcoin-resources.github.io/index.md

 ## Essentials

-I encourage everyone to start at the beginning, and read -- or at least skim -- the 8 pages which gave birth to Bitcoin:
+Start at the beginning, and read -- or at least skim -- the 8 pages which gave birth to Bitcoin:

 - [Bitcoin: A Peer-to-Peer Electronic Cash System][bitcoin-whitepaper] by Satoshi Nakamoto